Find Affordable College Courses

 Alma, MI

-Alma College came in at #10 in this year’s edition of the Best Value Neurobiology & Neurosciences Bachelor’s Degree Schools in Michigan ranking.
+Alma College ranked #10 on this year’s Best Value Neurobiology & Neurosciences Bachelor’s Degree Schools in Michigan list.
 Alma is a small private not-for-profit school located in the distant town of Alma.

-In-state tuition fees for undergraduate students at Alma are $43,872 per year.
+The average tuition and fees for an in-state undergraduate at Alma are $43,872 a year.

 Best Value Neurobiology & Neurosciences Colleges in the Great Lakes Region